OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-04.md

 Therefore, my dear brothers and sisters, whom I love and long for, my joy and crown, stand firm in the Lord in this manner, my beloved friends.

 ## Philippians 4:2
-I urge Euodia and I urge Syntyche to agree in the Lord.
+I encourage Euodia and Syntyche to find harmony in the Lord.

 ## Philippians 4:3
 Yes, I ask you, my true companion, to help these women who have struggled alongside me in the cause of the gospel, together with Clement and the rest of my fellow workers, whose names are in the book of life.